Goldman lifts Itau Unibanco Holding S.A. [ITUB] price estimate. Who else is bullish?

 With the latest financial reports released by the company, Itau Unibanco Holding S.A. posted 0.09/share EPS, while the average EPS was predicted by analysts to be reported at 0.14/share.
 When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -35.70%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for ITUB.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Itau Unibanco Holding S.A. go to 1.50%.

-The top three institutional holders of ITUB stocks are: MONEDA S.A.
-ADMINISTRADORA GENERAL DE FONDOS with ownership of 4,845,844,989, which is approximately 837289.079% of the company’s market cap and around 52.10% of the total institutional ownership; HARDING LOEVNER LP, holding 199,537,228 shares of the stock with an approximate value of $967.76 million in ITUB stocks shares; and SCHRODER INVESTMENT MANAGEMENT GROUP, currently with $734.75 million in ITUB stock with ownership of nearly 27.191% of the company’s market capitalization.
+There are presently around $5,402 million, or 24.40% of ITUB stock, in the hands of institutional investors.
+The top three institutional holders of ITUB stocks are: HARDING LOEVNER LP with ownership of 199,537,228, which is approximately -0.945% of the company’s market cap and around 52.10% of the total institutional ownership; SCHRODER INVESTMENT MANAGEMENT GROUP, holding 151,494,557 shares of the stock with an approximate value of $768.08 million in ITUB stocks shares; and FMR LLC, currently with $276.14 million in ITUB stock with ownership of nearly 4.231% of the company’s market capitalization.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.